Do I need to join a teaching union?

 - Testimonials from existing subscribers or members

 - Quality of outcomes when employment is threatened or terminated.
-For example, when threatened with redundancy what outcome will your organisation be able to secure you?
+For example, when threatened with redundancy what outcome will your organisation be able to secure?

 - Political or apolitical stance.
 Some teachers and school staff want high-quality employment support without being balloted for strike action or their fees going towards political lobbying

-- Tone of voice, design aesthetics and accessibility when updating details online or raising a case and talking to a human being over the phone
+- Tone of voice, design aesthetics and accessibility when updating details online or raising a case and talking to a human being, with education knowledge, over the phone

 Accessing high-quality and personalised support